zacharytang/addressbook-level4/collated/main/April0616.md

     }

     /**
-     * Generates the successful Message accordingly.
+     * Generates the successful message for adding remarks and deleting remarks.
-     * @param personToRemark
+     * @param personToRemark the person to be remarked
-     * @return successful message for adding remark if the remark string is not empty.
+     * @return the successful message for adding remark if the remark string is not empty.
      */
     private String generateSuccessMsg(ReadOnlyPerson personToRemark) {
         if (remark.toString().isEmpty()) {